Valdes-Tresanco-MS/gmx_MMPBSA/docs/input_file.md

         both criteria or residue numbering changes are present, we assign a new chain ID.
 If there are terminal amino acids but the numbering of the residue continues, we do not change the ID of the chain._

-`debug_printlevel`
-:   gmx_MMPBSA prints errors by raising exceptions, and not catching fatal errors.
-If `debug_printlevel` is set to 0, then detailed tracebacks (effectively the call stack showing exactly where in the program the error occurred) is suppressed, so only the error message is printed.
-If `debug_printlevel` is set to 1 or higher, all tracebacks are printed, which aids in debugging of issues.
-(Default = 0) (Advanced Option)

-    _Changed in v1.2.0: Now `gmx_MMPBSA` shows the command-line used to build AMBER topologies when `debug_printlevel = 1` or higher_

-    _Deprecate in v1.5.0: Since we improved logging, this variable is not needed_

 `exp_ki` (Default = 0.0)
 :   Specify the experimental Ki in nM for correlations analysis.
 If not defined or exp_ki = 0 then this system will be omitted in the correlation analysis